ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 | container                      | holder                     |
 {:#tab-term title="terminology mapping"}

-# Efficiency Issue
+# Efficiency Issue {#scalability}

 During  the integration with OSS in some operators, some efficiency/scalability concerns have been discovered when synchronizing network inventory data for big networks.
-More discussions are needed to address these concerns.
+As outlined in {{security}}, these efficiency and scalability issues can pose security issues.

+While implementing NACM {{?RFC8341}} and protocol-specific filtering mechanisms (e.g., RESTCONF filtering {{?RFC8040}}) mitigates these efficiency and scalability concerns, full resolution may require further protocol enhancements beyond the scope of this document.

 Considering that relational databases are widely used by existing OSS systems and also by some network controllers, the inventory objects are most likely to be saved in different tables.
 With the model defined in this document, when doing a full synchronization, network controller needs to convert all inventory objects of each NE into component objects and combine them together into a single list, and then construct a response and send to OSS or MDSC.
 The OSS or MDSC needs to classify the component list and divide them into different groups, in order to save them in different tables.
 The combining-regrouping steps are impacting the network controller & OSS/MDSC processing, which may result in efficiency/scalability limitations in large scale networks.